coleslaw-org/coleslaw/docs/hacking.md

 doable.
 I might not be able to [make illegal states unrepresentable][misu], but I can sure as hell make them harder to construct than they are now.

+@PuercoPop has suggested looking into how [wookie does plugins][wookie].
+It's much more heavyweight but might be worth looking into.
+If we go that route, the plugin support code will be almost half the coleslaw core.
+Weigh the tradeoffs carefully.

 ### New Content Type: Shouts!

 I've also toyed with the idea of a content type called a SHOUT, which